liquid-rocketry-illinois/RCP-Host/RCP.md

     - 01b: Test stopped
     - 10b: Test paused
     - 11b: Emergency Stopped
-- The next bit is unused
+- The next bit indicates if the device has completed its initialization and is ready to receive commands and begin processing
 - The next 4 bits indicate the currently set time between heartbeats, or zero for no heartbeats.

 ### Solenoid State Packet